 Tap Into Savings

 Consider tapping into your savings account or even asking a trusted friend or relative for a short-term loan.
-We all need help sometimes, and it’s wise to avoid a payday loan as much as possible.
+We all need help sometimes, and it’s wise to avoid payday loans as much as possible.

 Taking out a payday loan may seem like a quick fix to your financial problems, but be sure to proceed with caution.

 When you don’t have enough cash to repay the loan after a few short weeks, then you’re likely to be stuck with exorbitant fees that continue to accumulate.
-And because payday loans are usually only for a few hundred dollars or less, you can easily double or triple your loan amount in just a couple of months.
+Payday loans are typically for a few hundred dollars or less, so you can easily double or triple your loan amount.

 Fully explore your other short-term solutions before deciding on a payday loan.
 Once you’ve taken care of your immediate financial needs, evaluate what you can change to avoid future money crunches.
 Work on improving your credit and re-work your budget to cut costs and save money.